Cross-Bore Inspections

 After Construction

-CES crews perform Post-Bore Inspections to identify any cross-bores and verify the integrity of both sewer and gas lines.
+CES crews perform Post-Bore Inspections to identify any cross-bores and verify the integrity of sewer, storm, gas, and fiber/telecom lines.

-Our GIS mapping technology confirms all pipes are inspected and documented, and it identifies cross-bores for actionable data.
+Our GIS mapping technology confirms all pipes are inspected and documented, and it identifies cross-bores to provide you with useful and comprehensive data.
 This method also reduces unnecessary inspections, saving our clients costs over time.

 frequently asked questions